Sleeping with a Friend

 "Sleeping with a Friend" is a song written and performed by American rock band Neon Trees.
 It was originally recorded by the band for their third studio album, Pop Psychology (2014).
 The song was released as the first single from Pop Psychology on January 11, 2014.

 Background

 According to Tyler Glenn, "Sleeping with a Friend" was inspired from the album So by Peter Gabriel.
 Glenn stated "Sonically speaking it's our biggest-sounding song to date".

 Reception

-Heather Allen at Mind Equals Blown describes it as a catchy song, stating "The keyboard and drums thrown into the spotlight with the guitars subtle in the background is truly what makes gives "Sleeping With a Friend" its old-school feel."
+Heather Allen at Mind Equals Blown describes it as a catchy song, stating "The keyboard and drums thrown into the spotlight with the guitars subtle in the background is truly what gives "Sleeping With a Friend" its old-school feel."